Guide To Mediation

 - Avoids delays occasioned by litigation

-This guide will help answer your questions about ADR services provided by DEC's Office of Hearings and Mediation Services.
-It centers on the use of mediation as the primary tool, as well as several others, to help you and other disputants resolve environmental disputes.
-This guide does not distinguish between disputes involving enforcement or permit matters; rather, its purpose is to answer some common questions about the use of mediation in environmental matters that commonly appear before the DEC.
+This guide will help answer your questions about mediation services provided by DEC's Office of Hearings and Mediation Services (OHMS).
+This guide does not distinguish between disputes involving enforcement or permit matters; rather, its purpose is to answer some common questions about the use of mediation in environmental matters that commonly come before the DEC.

 Mediation is an assisted negotiation.
 It involves using a neutral party to help disputants negotiate a mutually agreeable settlement.
 The mediator does not render a decision, but assists the parties in reaching their own decision.
-Mediation is consensual.
-Consensual means the parties must mutually agree to mediation.
+Mediation is consensual, which means that the parties must mutually agree to mediation.

 Why should I consent to mediation?

-Mediation allows you to negotiate an agreement rather than have an authority decide a party's interest.
-It empowers disputants to decide issues based upon their interests and values without an authority deciding the issues for them.
+Mediation allows you to negotiate an agreement with the Department empowering you to decide issues based upon your interests and values without a third party deciding the issues for you.

 What happens in mediation?

-The mediator becomes the communication link between the parties-serving to assist the parties in reaching a mutually acceptable solution.
+The mediator becomes the communication link between the parties, serving to assist the parties in reaching a mutually acceptable solution.
 The mediator will initially meet with you to discuss the mediation process.
 The mediator will seek to identify with the disputants the central issues that need to be understood, and seek to prioritize and focus on them.
 The mediator may meet with you privately to discern the underlying facts or issues surrounding the dispute.
 These private meetings are called caucuses.
 Caucuses are confidential.
 The mediator cannot reveal the information learned in the caucus unless released by you to do so.
 Caucuses allow the mediator to better understand obstacles to a negotiated settlement.
 Caucuses give you the opportunity to explain what you really want from the negotiation.
 The mediator may convene a number of meetings and caucuses throughout the negotiation.
-The mediator may create doubts about the validity of a position.
+During a caucus, the mediator may raise doubts about the validity of a position.
+This process is called neutral evaluation and involves evaluating the merits of a party's case.
+The main thrust is to provide information to the disputants to let them know how their facts and evidence may be viewed should their dispute proceed to an adjudicatory hearing.
 The mediator may help create alternative agreements and understandings to help resolve the dispute.

 Should agreements reached through mediation be in writing?